Pedestrian injury compensation claim - what's involved?

 Photographs, eye-witness accounts and Police reports will all be taken into consideration and we might also ask you to undergo a medical examination so we can determine the extent of any injuries or long term damage you may have sustained in the accident.

 At the outset, we will submit a claim to the party at fault or their insurance company detailing your case against them and requesting they admit liability.
+It may be that you are already suffering financial loss for things like treatment and being off work so we can look at getting an upfront payment to ensure you are not out of pocket.
+We can also get early access to specialist rehabilitation and medical specialists to aid with earlier recovery.

 If liability is admitted, we will value your claim based on your own quite unique injury and loss.